-BAA Pro Series tuition and applicable fees are strictly non-refundable and tuition cannot be pro-rated based on the student's attendance.
-If a student is unable to attend the entire BAA Pro Series, the tuition may be credited for future use provided a written request for cancellation is received at least 7 (seven) days prior to the start of the Series.
+Weekly Classes for Young Performers and BAA Pro Series tuition and applicable fees are strictly non-refundable and tuition cannot be pro-rated based on the student's attendance.
+If a student is unable to attend the entire Weekly Class or BAA Pro Series, the tuition may be credited for future use provided a written request for cancellation is received at least 7 (seven) days prior to the start of the first class of the Series.

-If a student fails to attend any BAA workshop, intensive, One Day Master Class, or series, and does not give 7 (seven) days notice, they must provide one of the following to be eligible to receive a credit: 1.)
+If a student fails to attend any BAA workshop, intensive, One Day Master Class, or Series, and does not give 7 (seven) days notice, they must provide one of the following to be eligible to receive a credit: 1.)
 A doctor's note citing a serious illness or medical emergency, 2.)
 Documentation of paid performance employment, 3.)
-Written proof of unforseen travel issues (snow, cancelled flight, Act of God, etc).
+Written proof of unforeseen travel issues (snow, cancelled flight, Act of God, etc.).
 If a student is unable to provide one of these items, BAA cannot offer a credit for cancelled enrollment in any program, One Day Master Class, or series.
-Broadway Artists Alliance reserves the right to cancel any program or class if less then 6 paid students have registered or if external factors might endanger participant safety (severe weather, Act of God, etc).
-In the rare event that this occurs.
-BAA will offer a full tuition refund for all participants.
+Broadway Artists Alliance reserves the right to cancel any program or class if less then 6 paid students have registered or if external factors might endanger participant safety (severe weather, Act of God, etc.).
+In the rare event that this occurs, BAA will offer a full tuition refund for all participants.

-Credits may be used for any New York City BAA programs to which a student has been accepted.
 All credits will expire one year from the date on which they are issued.
-There are some items for which credits may not be used, which include but may not be limited to: tuition for BAA programs outside of New York City, tuition for programs hosted by BAA in conjunction with another entity, private coaching fees, yearly application fees, processing fees, housing, and merchandise.
+Students who receive a credit for cancelling their enrollment in an intensive, class, or series must use that credit for a similar program (for example: a credit for a cancelled intensive may only be used for another intensive, it may not be used for a One Day Master Class).
+BAA is under no obligation to allow a credit to be used for a different type of program.
+There are some items for which credits may not be used, which include but may not be limited to: tuition for BAA programs outside of New York City, tuition for programs hosted by BAA in conjunction with another entity (such as the BAA Musical Theatre Intensive Day with Telsey + Company), private coaching fees, yearly application fees, processing fees, housing, and merchandise.
 Credits are strictly non-transferable.